MULAKAVISHNUVARDHANREDDY/EMBEDDED_TESTING/Testing.md

   - Test case might check:
   - Does adc_to_temp(1000) return 100.0?
   - What happens when adc_value = 0?

-✅ What is validated:
+2.What is validated:

-Return values under normal and boundary inputs
+        - Return values under normal and boundary inputs

-Proper use of arithmetic/logical expressions
+        - Proper use of arithmetic/logical expressions

-No side effects or unexpected changes to global state
+        - No side effects or unexpected changes to global state

 ### 2️⃣ Code Path Testing
         1.Description: